 Create Low-Carbon Economy

-The Paris Agreement, sets a global target that requires tremendous efforts of all sectors to combat climate change.
-The transition to a lower-carbon economy creates opportunities, as well as challenges.
+The Paris Agreement, requires tremendous efforts from all sectors to combat climate change.
+The transition to a lower-carbon emissions economy creates opportunities and challenges.
 The European chemical industry wants to seize the opportunities arising from this transition.
-Further reduction of its greenhouse gas (GHG) emissions requires investments and continued innovation in technologies.
+Further reduction of its greenhouse gas (GHG) emissions requires investments and continued innovation in technologies to further improve energy efficiency and further increase sustainable renewable energy and the use of alternative feedstock.

 Contribution to the EU Green Deal